macgari/common-definition/README.md

  - 250GB of disk space
  - MySQL server instance
-   - username and password would need to be updated in nih.sql.sh script
+   - username and password would need to be updated in nih.sql.sh, ohdsi.sh scripts
-   - read details in nih.sql.sh

- - PostgreSQL server instance
-   - omop